Timmy Tiptoe - J. Chew

 These babies take a large number of small feeds per day.
-At this age, I use a 1ml syringe because then I can keep track easily of
+At this age, use a 1ml syringe because then you can keep track easily of

 how much the joey is taking.
 You may, however, find it easier to use a bottle and teat.
 Make sure you measure the milk, and keep